Two alternative Eastward routes:

 Site of the COPPERAS

-Situated on the west bank of the River Lea, just within the parish of St Leonard's Bromley (see fig. 247), this was one of the earliest industrial sites in the Blackwall area having no connection with shipbuilding.
 A copperas works was established here in the seventeenth century, and continued in business until the East India Dock Company bought the premises early in the nineteenth century.
 Leamouth Road bisects the site, which was partly absorbed into the curtilage of the East India Docks.
-The remainder of the site, between the road and the river (where the copperashouse itself stood), became Orchard Wharf, latterly the premises of J. J. Prior (Transport) Ltd.
+The remainder of the site, between the road and the river (where the copperas house itself stood), became Orchard Wharf, latterly the premises of J. J. Prior (Transport) Ltd.

 The manufacture of green copperas (ferrous sulphate), a chemical used in dyeing cloth, tanning and the making of black ink, was an important industry around the Essex coast during the eighteenth century.
-Its centre was at Walton-on-the-Naze, where copperas was being made by 1690. (fn.
-54) Little is known about the origins of the Lea-side works.
+Its centre was at Walton-on-the-Naze, where copperas was being made by 1690.
+Little is known about the origins of the Lea-side works.
 In the 1690s they belonged to Sir Nicholas Crispe, the 2nd baronet (c1643–98), who held the site on lease from the then freeholder, Sir Thomas Middleton.
-Crispe was also the joint-owner of another copperas works at Deptford, and it seems likely that he established the Blackwall works. (fn.
-55) There is, however, a possibility that the founder was his grandfather, Sir Nicholas Crispe, the 1st baronet (d.
+Crispe was also the joint-owner of another copperas works at Deptford, and it seems likely that he established the Blackwall works.
+There is, however, a possibility that the founder was his grandfather, Sir Nicholas Crispe, the 1st baronet (d.
 1666), who was certainly interested in copperas, having been farmer of the customs and subsidies of both copperas and alum.

 You leave the Lower Lea Crossing to your left, and you continue with the former East India Dock basin to your right